nathaniel28/beats/README.md

+# THIS BRANCH IS FOR TESTING RAW OPENGL STUFF
+Unfortunately, it didn't lead anywhere because the author is too stupid to understand the great OpenGL state machine.
+Verdict: use SDL\_gpu instead.
 # Beats
 Beats is a rhythm game similar to Rhythm Plus.
 It's not done yet!
 ## Stuff that still needs to be done